European Stocks, Euro Stumble On EU Vote Turmoil - UrduPoint

 Europe's stock markets and the euro slid Monday after far-right parties performed well in EU elections, prompting French President Emmanuel Macron to call a snap parliamentary poll and plunging the bloc into political turmoil

-Paris spearheaded losses, tumbling by more than two percent at one point after Macron revealed late Sunday that he was dissolving the National Assembly, the French Parliament's lower house, and calling a general election.
+Paris spearheaded the losses, tumbling by more than two percent at one point after Macron announced late Sunday that he was dissolving the National Assembly, the French Parliament's lower house, and calling a general election.

 Macron's political gamble came after far-right parties in France, including National Rally, managed to take almost 40 percent of the vote in France's EU poll.